alysonz/heshenames/README.md

 and flags titles/departments when the disparity between average male and average female salaries exceeds $.50 per hour.
 This flags instances where, on average, men make more than women and when women make more than men within the same job title and the same department.
-It also produces mitigating information like how many employees the average salaries are derived from and how many employees with that title in that department have names that have less than a 70 percent gender certainty.
-It also lists counts the number and lists the employees for whom gender data was not available, aka people with unusual names.
+It also produces mitigating information such as the number of employees that the average salaries are derived from and the number of employees with that title in that department with names that have less than a 70 percent gender certainty.
+It also counts and lists the employees for whom gender data was not available, aka people with unusual names.

 I wouldn't use this process to draw any hard conclusions.
 There is way too much error involved.
-37 percent of the employees in doa database had names for which there was no gender information.
+37 percent of the employees in the DOA database had names for which there was no gender information.
 But, I intend to use this as a good starting place for asking questions about cases where there appears to be a clear disparity in wage.